asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Project-Planning-Template.md

 If needed, break this section up into multiple subsections.
 Several subsection examples are provided below; feel free to use/remove these as your project dictates.

-!!! info ""
+/// note
 If sufficiently complex, subpages should be used to provide reference information.
 In particular, sufficiently large configuration schemas and detailed API descriptions may benefit from their own subpage.

-[//]: # (end-info)
+///

 Use Cases
 ---------